 - Who will be my change accountability partner?

-Discuss with colleagues – begin having the real discussion about your experience and the choices you would like to make going forward:
+Begin having the real discussion about your experience and the choices you would like to make going forward:

 - How have I participated in the current system?

 - How do I feel about my involvement?
 (This is a complex question for many people who understand they have benefited from the current system of inequity)

 - What do we want our future organization to stand for and do going forward?